Depaz

 The Rum

 The product range of Depaz Rhums Agricoles includes white Rums as well as matured Rums and special editions.
-The 'rhum vieux' Depaz Rhum VSOP 7 years was aged for seven years, although only four years would have been necessary for the designation VSOP (very old special pale).
+All Depaz Rums today are usually bottled at 45% vol. The 'rhum vieux' Depaz Rhum VSOP 7 years was aged for seven years, although only four years would have been necessary for the designation VSOP (very old special pale).
 The Depaz Rhum XO 8 years matured for eight to ten years and thus just as easily fulfils the guidelines for the designation XO (extra old), according to which a Rum must be stored for at least six years.
 The special editions include the Depaz Rhum Port Cask Finish 8 years, which matured for at least eight years in small oak casks and then received its finish in port wine casks for eleven months.

 The Production

 The sugar cane for Depaz Rum is grown on the volcanic soils of the Montagne Pelée.
-Together with Martinique's good climate with plenty of sun and also rainfall, this provides optimal growing conditions for the sugar cane.
+Together with Martinique's favourable climate with plenty of sunshine and rainfall, this provides ideal growing conditions for the sugar cane.
+Depaz has 451 hectares of cultivated land, but only about half of this is used for sugar cane.
+This is because sugar cane is replaced by other crops, such as bananas, after 5 years.
+This crop rotation allows the soil to regenerate better and retain its good quality.

 The History

 In 1651, Jacques Duparquet, the first governor of the island of Martinique, founded the agricultural estate La Montagne.
 The land was originally used to grow tobacco and indigo.
 Livestock was also raised here before sugar cane began to be cultivated.
 Along with several other families, Victor Depaz's family also farmed the estate.
 The resulting Rum production became increasingly successful, and the town of Saint Pierre became the world's first Rum port.
 It was therefore soon nicknamed the "little Paris of the Antilles".
 However, not much remained of the town after the eruption of the Montagne Pelée volcano in 1902 and Victor Depaz, who was studying in Bordeaux at the time, lost his entire family in the disaster.
-Back on Martinique, he decided to stay and set up a Rum distillery himself.
+Originally just passing through on his way to Canada, where he now wanted to settle, he decided to stay in Martinique and set up a Rum distillery himself.
 This was put into operation in 1917.
 In addition, a family house was built on the estate, the Château Depaz, where Victor lived with his family.

 In the 1950s, Victor's sons André and Raoul took over the company and carried out several modernisation measures.